MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-getting-started-admingroup.md

 3. When you are done, click **OK** to move on to the **Summary** page of the wizard.

 4. On the **Summary** page of the wizard, review the configuration settings for the managed domain.
-You can go back to any step of the wizard to make changes, if required.
+You can go back to any step of the wizard to make changes, if necessary.
 When you are done, click **OK** to create the new managed domain.

     ![Summary](./media/getting-started/domain-services-blade-summary.png)